dianaidiana/kunsthaben/DIARY.md

 ### I have no clue:

 how to test the content of a endpoint that returns a Page object.
-I'll come back to this later.
-For now, I'll just test the status.
+For now, I'll just test the status as the response of the content is actually tested at service.

 ### Specification